-- 1. When a teacher assistant (or any non-exempt employee) is also employed beyond their regular work week as an athletic coach, are those hours worked as a coach in the exempt or non-exempt category? - Answer Non-exempt: When an employee coaches beyond the regular duties performed in a full-time position which is non-exempt under the FLSA, the employee remains non-exempt in the coaching position.
+1. When a teacher assistant (or any non-exempt employee) is also employed beyond their regular work week as an athletic coach, are those hours worked as a coach in the exempt or non-exempt category?

+Answer - Non-exempt: When an employee coaches beyond the regular duties performed in a full-time position which is non-exempt under the FLSA, the employee remains nonexempt in the coaching position.
 This is true even though a full-time coach could be classified as an exempt position.
-Part-time duties in this instance do not change the status as the full-time primary duties predominate in fixing the character of the position. - 2.
-When a teacher, who is exempt from FLSA by the law during the regular ten month term, also works as a painter or in some such class of work during the summer months, is that employee to receive time and a half compensation for hours over forty per week during those months? - Answer Yes, this answer is based upon the implicit assumptions that (1) the employee is employed by the same employer during the summer as during the school term, and (2) that the employee does not perform his/her regular full-time teaching duties during the summer months.
-Work as a painter is non-exempt under the FLSA, and the requirements pertaining to overtime (i.e., hours over 40 hours per week) applies to that employee. - 3.
-When a school secretary volunteers to serve as an athletic coach for a small fee, are those hours worked as a coach eligible for overtime compensation?
+Part-time duties in this instance do not change the status as the full-time primary duties predominate in fixing the character of the position.

+2. When a teacher, who is exempt from FLSA by the law during the regular ten month term, also works as a painter or in some such class of work during the summer months, is that employee to receive time and a half compensation for hours over forty per week during those months?

+Answer - Yes, this answer is based upon the implicit assumptions that (1) the employee is employed by the same employer during the summer as during the school term, and (2) that the employee does not perform his/her regular full-time teaching duties during the summer months.
+Work as a painter is non-exempt under the FLSA, and the requirements pertaining to overtime (i.e., hours over 40 hours per week) applies to that employee.

-Answer No, according to the Fair Labor Standards Act, employees who volunteer their - Answer No, according to the Fair Labor Standards Act, employees who volunteer their time outside their normal services and who receive only expenses, reasonable benefits, or a nominal fee are exempt from coverage under the FLSA.
+- 3. When a school secretary volunteers to serve as an athletic coach for a small fee, are those hours worked as a coach eligible for overtime compensation?
+Answer - No, according to the Fair Labor Standards Act, employees who volunteer their time outside their normal services and who receive only expenses, reasonable benefits, or a nominal fee are exempt from coverage under the FLSA.
 When utilizing school employees who volunteer their time to coach, always take care to see that their services are totally voluntary, are not similar to their normal duties, and are rewarded with a nominal fee, expense reimbursement, or on some other basis that is clearly not a salary. - 4.
-When a maintenance or any other non-exempt employee is employed beyond their regular workweek to perform work at the school (cleanup, opening and closing of school, etc.) for an outside agency, how is the employee paid? - Answer If the employee is required to perform work for the outside agency, anytime worked over 40 hours is payable at time and a half.
+When a maintenance or any other non-exempt employee is employed beyond their regular workweek to perform work at the school (cleanup, opening and closing of school, etc.) for an outside agency, how is the employee paid?

+Answer - If the employee is required to perform work for the outside agency, anytime worked over 40 hours is payable at time and a half.
 The employee is still considered an employee of the school system when conducting this type of work for the outside agencies and is paid accordingly.
 The school system should pay the employee the applicable rate (including overtime, if appropriate) and have the outside agency reimburse the school system, if the outside agency is required to pay for this service by the school system.
 Payment for this type of activity must be paid from local funds.
-Note, however, that an employee could choose to volunteer to assist an outside agency, and such work would not have to be compensated as long as the outside agency is considered an independent entity from the school district. - 5.
+Note, however, that an employee could choose to volunteer to assist an outside agency, and such work would not have to be compensated as long as the outside agency is considered an independent entity from the school district.

 What is the work week for a non-exempt employee?
 Answer - The work week is established by the local Board of Education for teacher assistants.
 For all other non-certified employees the salary manual provides for a 40 (forty) hour work week.